Mar 01 2008

 When Ms. Samuels is not working, she enjoys volunteering with her church and spending time with her lifelong husband of 27 years and their three adult children.

 Jeremy Racca is a member of Councilmember Bruce Harrell’s staff with deep ties to the Seattle community.
 Prior to working in Councilmember Harrell’s office, Mr. Racca worked as a non-profit consultant and disability rights advocate for several local non-profits.
 He also has experience in local and national campaign field work.
-Most recently he worked for Let’s Move Forward and President Obama’s 2008 campaign.
 Mr. Racca is a member of the 46th legislative district Democrats where he serves on the outreach committee.
 He holds a degree in Political Science from the University of Washington.

 Mr. Racca is honored to play a part in advancing the rights of underrepresented groups and people living with disabilities.
 As a member of the University of Washington’s ASUW Student Disability Commission, he helped review and implement reforms to the University’s campus and building accessibility guide.
 These reforms will ensure students with disabilities have the accessibility to facilities that federal law requires.
 Jeremy is extremely enthusiastic about continuing his civil rights advocacy at city hall.

-When not staffing the council office, Jeremy volunteers for the Washington State Chapter of The Crohn’s and Colitis Foundation and backpacks with his high school sweetheart and wife, Alice.
+When not staffing the council office, Jeremy volunteers for the Washington State Chapter of The Crohn’s and Colitis Foundation and backpacks the Cascades.

 Mr. Tang attended and studied economics and computer science at the University of Washington.
 He has lived on both sides of the Pacific Ocean and enjoys playing basketball, football, baseball, and has a goal of hiking the entire Washington Pacific Crest Trail.